 The length of FR-10 is approximately eight miles long and took us about 90 minutes to drive with a few short stops.
 The trail at times is very rocky and slow going.
 For the most part, we drove the entire route in 1st gear and had to use Four-wheel drive during a couple of steep and rocky stretches.
 There are, however, parts of the trail that are level and smooth, especially at the south and north ends of FR-10.
 There you can find several pull-offs were you can dispersed camp/boondock.
 In fact, during our drive, we passed a couple of Class B van conversions which had set-up camp for the night.
 Can an RV tackle this Jeep trail?
 For the most part, no. I wouldn’t try this in my 4×4 truck camper or anything larger, but I would if I owned a small 4×4 pop-up truck camper or a 4×4 Sportsmobile Van.

-Mello Mike is an Arizona native, author, and the founder of Truck Camper Adventure Magazine.
-He's been RV'ing since 2002, is a truck camper and Jeep enthusiast, and has owned and restored several Airstream travel trailers.
-He enjoys college football, hiking, travel, off-roading, photography, and fishing.
-He retired from the U.S. Navy in 2004 as a CWO3 after 24 years and now works as a project manager for a major banking and security firm.
-He also does some RV consulting and RV inspections on the side.
+Mello Mike is an Arizona native, author, and the founder of Truck Camper Adventure.
+He's been RV'ing since 2002, is a certified RVIA Level 1 RV Technician, and has restored several Airstream travel trailers.
+He currently rolls in a 2013 Ram 3500 with a 2021 Bundutec Roadrunner truck camper mounted on top.
+He retired from the U.S. Navy in 2004 as a CWO3 after 24 years, worked in project management, and now runs Truck Camper Adventure full-time.
+He also does some RV consulting, repairs, and inspections on the side.